Steviep1992/SampleJavaProjects/README.md

 # SampleJavaProjects
-A collection of simple sample Java projects that I have done
+A collection of Java projects that I have done

+Each name specifies what the program will do.
+The projects range from greeting the user to finding the biggest number and smallest number in an array.